JoeyBertschler/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+  Functional - doesn't use states
+  Stateful - deals with changing states

+  Note: to build Stateful *class* components, they require to be built and defined with `ClassComponentName extends React.Component`.
+  Then add state to the constructor.
+  `Constructor(props){ super() this.state={keyNameForExamplePlants: [], secondKey:""} }`

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+   During mounting, step 3 after logic, listeners & comparing.

+  (class-) Component lifecycle:
+    -runs logic, initializes listeners
+    -compares DOM with JSX
+    -runs CWU if different,
+    -renders differences, if any
+    -runs CDM after initalization
+    -runs CDU if state diff

+    `CWU - componentWillUpdate`
+    `CDM - componendDidMount`
+    `CDU - componentDidUpdate`

 3. Define stateful logic.

+Code using state.
+Stateless: Components w/o local state - hooks can add state behavior

 4. What are the three step of creating a successful test?
 What is done in each phase?

+AAA: Arrange, Act Assert -->
+  (-import testing library)

+  -render( <Element/> )
+  -fetch(screen.getByX)
+  -assign to variable

+  -test('what you want', test logic)

+  -expect()

+Note: Run dummy tests to ensure tests run properly/at all.

+I.e. plan and describe what you want to test based on the logic of your code in functions including tests to throw errors if anything is off.